“It's kind of mind-blowing how awesome he is... He's an acoustic juggernaut! ”

 Michael Watts is a guitarist, writer, journalist and film-maker based in Surrey UK.
-A previous recipient of the Acoustic Guitarist of the Year award (and later a member of the judging panel) Michael has shared a bill with some of the greatest instrumentalists in the world and is known for his onstage charisma, exquisite touch and the depth of feel and nuance in his playing and writing.
+A previous recipient of the Acoustic Guitarist of the Year award (and later a member of the judging panel) Michael has shared a bill with some of the greatest instrumentalists in the world and is known for his onstage charisma, exquisite touch and the depth of feel and nuance in his playing and composition.

 Having spent over a decade at the bleeding edge of the hand-built guitar scene Michael is a vocal champion of the art of modern steel string guitar luthiery.
 You may have seen him as the host of Luthier Stories - a series that has seen him travelling around the world to interview many of the world's finest guitar makers including Ervin Somogyi, Jason Kostal, Stefan Sobell and Casimi Guitars amongst others.

 Michael writes, records, and performs instrumental music for solo steel-string acoustic guitar.
 His debut album "VETIVER" is available here.
 The opening track Celandine was recently used on an award-winning short film.

 Michael is also a lover of really f*cking loud electric guitars and gnarly fuzz pedals, and his thoughts on many of them can be read in the pages of The Guitar Magazine in addition to interviews with players such as Tommy Emmanuel and Jerry Douglas, Al Di Meola and Joel Paterson.

 Described as a "Gentleman Renegade" and an acknowledged expert in the field of the luthier-built guitar, Michael is regularly invited to give lectures and masterclasses, and demonstrate the work of guitar builders around the world.
 More often than not, he accepts.